jnz/q3vm/README.md

  * The Quake III Arena JIT compiler (e.g. for x86) is not added.
  * Some 16 bit int operations won't compile with LCC (op code not supported).
- * Multi-threading of concurrent VMs is currently not supported, due to the `currentVM` global variable.

 Credits
 =======